 PWA may also definitely be useful if you need to get your software to market quickly, support mobile devices, and essentially do not want to particularly maintain 2 types of basically your app in a sort of big way.

-The above article has given you a brief but detailed introduction to the difference between PWA vs Electron.
+The above article has given you a brief but detailed introduction to the difference between Electron vs PWA.
 The decision between PWA vs Electron is based on your expectations and objectives.

 Although web technology is catching up quickly and when combined with activity from large enterprises to drive PWA adoption forward, it should come as no surprise to see more of the PWA’s in the future.